Izrael707/express-mongoDb/Readme.md

 # ABOUT
-A simple REST CRUD API for subscribers, it implements GET, POST, PATCH and DELETE Requests.
+A simple REST CRUD API for contacts, it implements GET, POST, PATCH and DELETE Requests.
 Created with Express JS and MongoDB.

 # REQUIREMENTS
 1. Ensure you have mongoDB server running on your local system to tun this application.